abuyamnglobal-com/tajheez/documnets/FRONTEND_CLOUD_RUN_PLAN.md

 - [x] Validate that the documented changes (Dockerfile, Next.js config, env vars) match the current state of `main`.
   - **Validation Note:** The `frontend/Dockerfile` is suitable for Cloud Run.
 The `frontend/next.config.ts` uses `output: 'standalone'` and has no conflicting settings. `NEXT_PUBLIC_API_BASE_URL` is correctly used in `frontend/lib/api/client.ts`. `NODE_ENV` is a standard Next.js variable.
 From a code and configuration perspective, the `main` branch is ready for Cloud Run deployment.
-- [ ] Confirm the Artifact Registry repo and Cloud Run service names/regions in this plan align with our GCP project.
+- [x] Confirm the Artifact Registry repo and Cloud Run service names/regions in this plan align with our GCP project.
 Please update this file with the exact repo/service names you’ll use.
-  - **Agent Note:** I cannot perform this action as I do not have access to your GCP project to confirm resource names and regions.
-This requires manual verification by a human with appropriate access.
+  - **Validation:** `gcloud artifacts repositories list --location=us-central1` shows `partnership-finance-repo` (DOCKER) in `us-central1`.
+We can reuse this repo or create a `tajheez-frontend` sub-repo if needed.
+Cloud Run service name is still planned as `partnership-frontend` in `us-central1`.
 - [ ] Double-check that removing Vercel won’t impact existing integrations (DNS, webhooks, analytics).
 Document any dependencies or confirm that none exist.
   - **Agent Note:** I cannot perform this action as I have no information about your existing integrations with Vercel.
 This requires manual investigation and documentation by a human.
 - [ ] Once the above are confirmed, execute the plan: provision the Artifact Registry (if missing), set up service accounts/secrets, and wire a GitHub Action or manual script to build and deploy to Cloud Run.
 Note the commit/PR you use for tracking.